Lerner Child Development Blog

 Negative Self-Talk: Why it happens and what you can do

 Children making negative proclamations about themselves is no doubt very distressing and disturbing.
 It is painful to think about your child feeling badly about himself.
-This blog provides insight into the underlying meaning of these statements and how to respond in sensitive ways that help kids work through these feelings.
+Of all the challenges parents face in trying their best to understand and support their children's development, this one causes the most distress and worry, understandably.

 "Mommy, You Are A Toilethead!"
 Why Not to Take Your Child's Words and Actions At Face Value